Lifting generic maps to embeddings. The double point obstruction: Proofs of Theorems and

 The first obstruction to the existence of an equivariant map $\Delta\to S^{n-1}$ is $e(\lambda)^n\in H^n(\Delta/t;\Z_\lambda^{\otimes n})$, where $\Z_\lambda$ is the integral local coefficient system corresponding to $\lambda$, and $e(\lambda)\in H^1(\Delta/t;\Z_\lambda)$ is the Euler class of $\lambda$, which is induced from the generator of $H^1(\R P^\infty;\Z_\lambda)\simeq\Z/2$ under a classifying map of $\lambda$; this obstruction is complete (see \cite{M2}*{\S2}).
 Since $\Delta$ is a manifold, $H^n(C;\Z_\lambda^{\otimes n})$ is either $0$ or $\Z$ or $\Z/2$ for each component $C$ of $\Delta$.
 So $H^n(\Delta/t;\Z_\lambda^{\otimes n})$ contains no elements of order $4$.
 Hence $e(\lambda)^n=0$ iff its $\bmod 2$ reduction $w_1(\lambda)^n=0$. \end{proof}

-\begin{lemma} \cite{M1}*{proof of Corollary to Theorem 5} Let $N$ be a $\Z/2$-homology $n$-sphere and $\Delta\subset\tl N$ an $n$-dimensional closed $\Z/2$-invariant submanifold. $\Delta$ has Yang index $\,<n$ iff every (compact) $\Z/2$-invariant component of $\Delta$ projects with odd degree to the first factor of $N\x N$. \end{lemma}
+\begin{lemma} \cite{M1}*{proof of Corollary to Theorem 5} Let $N$ be a $\Z/2$-homology $n$-sphere and $\Delta\subset\tl N$ an $n$-dimensional closed $\Z/2$-invariant submanifold. $\Delta$ has Yang index $\,<n$ if and only if every (compact) $\Z/2$-invariant component of $\Delta$ projects with an odd degree to the first factor of $N\x N$. \end{lemma}

-All results of \cite{M1} referred to in this section are proved there in the smooth category, but remain true in the PL category by the same arguments, using PL transversality.
+All results of \cite{M1} referred to in this section are proved there in the smooth category, but remain true in the PL category by the same arguments, without substantial modifications (apart from using PL transversality in place of smooth transversality).